ADDF Statement on Topline Results of Phase 3 Trials of Amyloid-Clearing Antibody Gantenerumab

 According to Dr. Fillit, the drug pipeline is advancing a host of promising drugs that work against the many underlying causes of Alzheimer's that will allow for combination therapies and a personalized medicine approach based on each patient's unique needs.
 This is essential because Alzheimer's is a multi-factor disease driven by the biology of aging and, therefore, will require a multi-drug approach for the best treatment outcomes.
 According to a recent analysis of Alzheimer's clinical trials from the ADDF, more than three in four drugs in clinical trials today focus on non-amyloid targets.

-On the heels of the positive results reported by Eisai and Biogen for their amyloid-clearing drug lecanemab, this is further proof not all drugs that attack the same target are identical.
+On the heels of the positive results reported by Eisai and Biogen for their amyloid-clearing drug lecanemab, this is further proof not all drugs that attack the amyloid target are identical.
 The complexity of the aging brain means there are likely nuances in how drugs work to do things like clear amyloid and tau proteins, reduce inflammation, and improve the brain's metabolism.
 Each drug needs to be evaluated individually.

 Drug combinations for Alzheimer's treatment mirror an approach that has been used successfully in other chronic diseases of aging, such as cancer and heart disease.
 Determining the best combination for each patient will be facilitated by easier-to-use and more accessible diagnostic biomarkers, which are coming to market in parallel with new drugs.

 Roche will present additional gantenerumab data in November at the Clinical Trials on Alzheimer's Disease conference (CTAD) in San Francisco, where Eisai and Biogen are also slated to present lecanemab data.
+Eli Lilly is expected to share data on donanemab early next year.
 The conference will feature presentations on a broad range of diverse drug targets informed by the biology of aging as a driver of this new era of Alzheimer's research.

 "Successes and disappointments are an expected part of the scientific process, but we are unmistakably in a modern era of Alzheimer's research, on the cusp of a new generation of therapies that will take a more holistic approach to treating the disease by targeting all of its underlying causes," said Dr. Fillit.
 "Years of relentless work by Alzheimer's researchers has built the foundation to conduct more rigorous trials, allowing us to measure the effectiveness of new drugs more efficiently."